wavefrontHQ/help/cloud_integrations_amazon_overview.md

 After you register you integration, on this **Overview** page, you can:

 * Monitor your existing AWS integration instances.
-* Add a new integration instance, by clicking the **Add an Integration Instance** and following the instructions.
+* Add a new integration instance, by clicking **Add an Integration Instance** and completing the setup.
 * Search through the list of the available integration instances.
 * Manage your existing AWS integration instances by clicking the ellipsis icon and selecting an option to:
   * Add an integration to an existing one.
     For example, if you have previously selected to configure CloudWatch and Metrics+, you can also add CloudTrail.

   * Edit an integration instance.